unboxedjs/schoolzone/README.md

 # TODO List

+- Add GCP variables to the pipeline
-- Initiate Pipeline with .gitlab-ci.yml
+- Enocode gcp key with base64
+- add key file to git ignore

 # Terminal Commands Used

-- Nil
+- cat key.json | base64 > temp.txt

 # Problems you might Run Into

-- Check for proper indentation and spaces
+- Check for proper permissions while creating the service account key
-- Check linting and testing before commiting, have pre commit hooks.

-# Lecture 32
+# Lecture 33

-- GitLab Pipeline stages - Basics
+- Getting started with GCP